fullstack-development/developers-roadmap/frontend/middle-1/solid.md

 ## The Liskov Substitution Principle (LSP)
-* What is The Liskov Substitution Principle?
+* What is the Liskov Substitution Principle?
 * What is the goal of the LSP?
-* How violation of the LSP principle also violate OCP?
+* How violation of the LSP also violate OCP?
 * When `Square` can be inherited from `Rectangle` and when cannot according to the LSP?
-* Why the LSP principle requires to consider a extrinsic public behavior of a module to be consistent, not just a intrinsic private behavior?
+* Why the LSP requires to consider an extrinsic public behavior of a module to be consistent, not just an intrinsic private behavior?
-* Can the LSP be useful also for project written in FP style?
+* Can the LSP also be useful for a project written in FP style?

 #### Resources
 * [The Liskov Substitution Principle — and why you might want to enforce it](https://medium.com/hackernoon/the-liskov-substitution-principle-and-why-you-might-want-to-enforce-it-6f5bbb05c06d)